-Workplace Health and Safety responses to the Corona Virus (SARS-CoV19)
+Workplace Health and Safety Responses to SARS-CoV-2 Outbreaks

-The WHO-designed training courses, such as those developed in response to the SARS-CoV-2 outbreak, aimed at helping health workers (and the public) understand and react appropriately to suspected cases of SARS-COV19 and other contagious disease outbreaks in their facilities and communities.
+The WHO-designed training courses, such as those developed in response to the SARS-CoV-2 outbreak, aimed at helping health workers (and the public) understand and react appropriately to suspected cases of illnesses from SARS-CoV-2; and other contagious disease outbreaks such as Monkeypox.

 W.H.O.
 Technical Guidance on pandemic responses – resources

 Which online training course topics, and recommendations, are available from the World Health Organisation (W.H.O.)?

 The W.H.O.
 Guidelines and Training Resources

-To assist countries in recognising, reporting, treating and preventing the rapid spread of diseases including new variants of the SARS-COV19 virus, the W.H.O.:
+To assist countries in recognising, reporting, treating and preventing the rapid spread of diseases including new variants of the SARS-CoV-2 virus, the W.H.O.:

 - provided multilingual resources for staying updated on global disease outbreaks situations

 Examples of W.H.O. online training courses for COVID-19 include: